 How Common Is Bowel Perforation?A perforation due to IBD is actually rare.
 Perforation due to Crohn's disease is estimated to be between 1 and 3 percent over the course of the disease.
-It is more common, however, during a first flare-up of ulcerative colitis, especially when that flare-up is extremely severe.
-A perforation may also occur when long standing disease causes the wall of the intestine to become very weak and develop a tear.
+Perforations are more common, however, during a first flare-up of ulcerative colitis, especially when that flare-up is extremely severe.
+A perforation may also occur when long standing disease causes the wall of the intestine to become very weak and subsequently develop a tear.

 Symptoms of an Intestinal PerforationThe symptoms of a perforation can include: